Sep 2016–May 2017

 After we knew the MFA wouldn’t be a viable partnership, we decided to pursue a mobile app.
 By working with this platform instead of working with large screens or installations, we will not need to worry about our work becoming rapidly obsolete, and our solution can easily extend to other museums.
 Additionally, our work can be easily created and implemented, allowing us to quickly learn from feedback and create improvements.
 Over about 3 weeks, we established the information architecture, sketched wireframes and started preliminary designs.

-Near the end of last semester, we met with the Harvard Art Museums and are moving forward with using their API and designing the experience around their space.
+About halfway through the project, we met with the Harvard Art Museums and decided to move forward with using their open API and designing the experience around their space.